What exactly is a hotel? And how can hotel interior design alter the way yours is perceived?

 These two questions are very dependent on one another.
 A hotel is a temporary place of stay, and a good one can be a home-away-from-home for the patrons who're staying there.
 This is where hotel interior design comes in.
 A shabby and run-down space with terrible service, awful spaces, and poor first impressions always makes a bad impact on all guests.

 On the other hand, a beautifully presented space with a relaxing aura and good service can lead to work-of-mouth popularity as well.
-Not every single hotel can be the Ritz Carlton or the Hilton, but many can be as good as, as long as there’s a great focus on the intricacies of interior designing.
+The DS 600 sofa can be a stand-out furniture piece to wow guests as they enter the hotel.
+Not every single hotel can be the Ritz Carlton or the Hilton, but many can be as good as, as long as there's a great focus on the intricacies of interior designing.

 Now, there are a lot of components of a hotel interior design, and further we'll be taking a look at a few of them in detail: